Core#

 T

-- static from_argument(name: str, argument: ReplicableValue | str | int | float | None) ReplicableValue | None #
+- static from_argument(name: str, argument: ReplicableValue | str | int | float | None) ReplicableValue | None#

 Creates a

-if it is not already one.If
+ReplicableValuefromargumentif it is not already one.If

 name (str) – The name of the

-.argument (ReplicableValue | str | int | float) – If it’s a
+SourcedValuecreated ifargumentis not aReplicableValue.argument (ReplicableValue | str | int | float) – If it’s a

-is created with this string as the value.
-If it is a number, it is converted into a string (with no unit) and aSourcedValue
+ReplicableValue, it is returned as is.
+If it’s a string, aSourcedValueis created with this string as the value.
+If it is a number, it is converted into a string (with no unit) and aSourcedValueis created.

 - Returns: